lorenzo-cmyk/PF_SDN_2024_25/README.md

 To start the application:

 1. Ensure you are running inside the provided Docker container.
 2. Use the `start_controller.sh` script provided in this repository to launch the Ryu controller application.
 3. Use the `start_network.sh` script provided in this repository to initialize the Mininet network topology.
 The topology will automatically connect to the running Ryu controller.

 ### Optional Requirements

 - [FlowManager](https://github.com/martimy/flowmanager): A standalone SDN application that provides a nice WebUI to manage the switches connected to the controller.
 Is also userful to visualize graphically the network topology and retrieve the traffic statistics.

+  - FlowManager is automatically started by the `start_controller.sh` script if found inside the `src/tools/flowmanager` folder.

-- [IPerf3](https://github.com/esnet/iperf): The container ships with IPerf2 installed, but IPerf3 is
+- [iPerf3](https://github.com/esnet/iperf): The container ships with IPerf2 installed, but iPerf3 is
   better suited for this project thanks to its improved structured output and more detailed statistics.
 Pre-built static binaries are
   [available here](https://github.com/userdocs/iperf3-static/) for both ARM and x86 architectures.
+  - A Jupyter Notebook is provided in the `src/tools/iperf3` folder to automatically plot iPerf3 data. iPerf3 must be run with the `-J` option to generate JSON output, which the notebook can then process.

+### Documentation

+The documentation is available in the `docs` folder.
+It contains:

+- Intermediate and final presentation slides and demo videos.
+- Notes on how to validate the project on the physical testbed.

 ## Authors